In a hurry?

 And like most major VPN providers, Surfshark has the classic AES-256-GCM encryption to protect its users’ data.

 Moreover, the encryption of Surfshark is also called the Rijndael algorithm or the Advanced Encryption Standard; it encrypts all your data via your VPN’s network.

 Atlas VPN is one of the first VPN providers established during the twenty-first century’s second decade.

 It’s a freemium service that has gained much popularity in recent years.

 No matter for what reasons you want to use a VPN, its primary purpose is to offer online anonymity and security.

 Atlas VPN is a freemium service and offers much more than we’ve expected.

-In fact, when it comes to safety, it’s the best free VPN to block ISP tracking we have found.
+In fact, when it comes to safety, it’s the best free VPN to hide from ISPs that we have found.

 - Atlas VPN is the best free VPN

 - Great for: people seeking a freemium VPN